-Here’s how to build a campfire in snow:
+Here’s how to build a campfire in the snow:

 Here are the basics you need to know about camp cooking in winter:

-Another option is to cook your meals over the campfire.
-There are a whole lot of different recipes you can use, but Dutch oven camping recipes are among my very favorite to cook up on the campfire on a cold winter day.
+- Campfire – Another option is to cook your meals over the campfire.
+Our Dutch oven camping recipes are among my very favorite to cook up on the campfire on a cold winter day.

 How to Deal with the Rain

 For example, my winter camping trips to the beaches of Olympic National Park almost always guarantee rain with a minimal chance of snow.
 Of course, heading up into North Cascades National Park is another story!

 Winter camping in the rain doesn’t require as robust of equipment as winter camping in the snow.
 Still, you’ll greatly benefit from waterproof clothing (remember the layering system).